This activity page is dedicated to helping us to be safe and healthy during the COVID-19 outbreak.

 It's common to feel anxious when we don't know all of the answers.
 For example, we don't know when life will be back to normal.
 It may be a long time before we get back to life as we lived it before COVID-19.
 When Vocational Visions reopens, we know we are going to have to do some things differently so we can be as safe as possible.
 We don't know yet just how things will change, but, we know they will.
 All of this uncertainty can make us anxious.
 How can we feel better when no one has all of the answers we want?
 One thing we can do is watch this video and follow these calming exercises.
 We promise that things will get better.

-Social distancing means we need to keep 6 feet away froom other people so we don't catch or spread any germs.
+Social distancing means we need to keep at least 6 feet away froom other people who we don't live with so we don't catch or spread any germs.
+If we live with someone who has COVID-19 or is experiencing some symptoms, we need to social distance from them too.
 Just how FAR apart is 6 feet apart?

 While staying in our homes is safest during the COVID-19 pandemic, every now and then we want to get outside to breathe in the fresh air and enjoy the warm California sunshine.